MadRobin13/Gemini-Project/README.md

 # Gemini-Project
-My Android app for the Gemini Project
+My Android app for the Gemini Project!